bogin/snappers/README.md

 here is example of a stream:
 type: value of StreamType enum - in the feture we could add types,
     data:
         video_src: path to video from root,
         length_in_seconds: video stream time length,
         output_url: facebookRTMPUrl/streamKey`

 ### File facebook-live-default-command-args.configurations.ts:

 FFmpeg commands in cmd come with numerous flags, but they can appear messy and hard to manage.
-While constants like const videoSrcFlagCommand = '-re -i video_src' help, they may clutter and complicate things.
+While constants like `const videoSrcFlagCommand = '-re -i video_src'` help, they may clutter and complicate things.

 To enhance clarity and maintainability, I introduced a structured solution.
-I created an array in a file containing { flags_array, value, model_key } objects, e.g., { flags: ['-re', '-i'], value: '', model_key: 'video_src' }.
+I created an array in a file containing `{ flags_array, value, model_key }` objects, e.g., `{ flags: ['-re', '-i'], value: '', model_key: 'video_src' }`.

 Some of the flags will have a predfined value set to them, and some will need to drive thier value from the stream data. the model_key property unsures that dynamic values will be filled from the configurationsin 'streams.configurations.ts' file